 I like boxer motorcycle engines.
 In the relatively short list of motorcycles I’ve owned, I’ve had the pleasure of owning two boxers.
 And I’ve ridden a number more.

 One of the bikes that I almost never see online (or if I do, not at a convenient time / place / price) is anything from the short-lived but awesome BMW HP2 range.

 I first came across these when I had a BMW R 1200 S and belonged to a number of user groups.
 People showed pictures of their bikes, and occasionally, a variant of the R 1200 S of rare beauty — the HP2 Sport — would show up.
 Dear god, what was that thing?

-I still haven’t seen a BMW HP2 Sport in person.
+I still haven’t seen a BMW HP2 Sport in person (Update years after writing this: I now have!).
 But what’s even more shocking is that there are three kinds of HP2 bikes, each of them very rare and almost never for sale.

 In a nutshell, the HP2 motorcycles are “high-performance” boxer motorcycles.
 Each one of them takes the 1200 cc boxer engine that powered many of BMW’s motorcycles of the time and shoehorned them into unconventional (for BMW, and for that engine) formats.